GrandSuccess87/GoogleBookSearch/README.md

 ![topic_image](/assets/images/GBS_Image4b.png)

 <hr>

-## Challenges
-1. Finding the appropriate tools and technologies to run my test cases.
-So far I've tried: mocha and chai as well as karma, but I am still working on this.
-2. For some reason, deploying to heroku proved to be relatively difficult compared to my past experiences. (several times I received errors regarding inability to parse the package.json)
-So the app is deployed <a href="https://grandsuccess87.github.io/GoogleBookSearch/">here</a> on Github.
-3. Maintaining content between web browser tabs for the user.
-I used local storage as a way to store data in the users' current browswer session.

 ## Notes
 I had a lot of fun building this application and challenging myself in the process.
 Although there is always room for improvement, I believe I was successful in retreiving the desired outcome and I feel great that I have learned so much throughout this process!